edmundhung/conform/docs/api/react/future/defineIntent.md

 The same intent handler object, with the dispatcher arguments and payload wired into TypeScript.

 ## Example

+For example, this adds `intent.copyField(options)` that copies the value from one field to another.

 ```tsx
 import { getPathValue, setPathValue } from '@conform-to/dom/future';